Alex-Abrams/chatcord/README.md

         export const RefreshedRoute = withRouter(connect(mapStateToProps, null)(Refresh));

-Now I can export RefreshRoute in order to catch any potential container from crashing.
+Now I can export RefreshRoute for use in any route that might need to catch any potential container from crashing by redirecting to a container does not require pass down props.